ducin/egghead-angular-signals/SCRIPT.md

-# (how do I) access an Angular Signal's value and display it within the component template
+# 2. Access an Angular Signal's value and display it within the component template

 - Call the signal as a function.
 Because a signal IS a function.